noguhiro2002/OpenSourceLifeScienceLabwares/README.md

-# Open Source Life Science Lab Wares
+# Open Source Life Science Labwares
 Open source hardware of life science labwares. you can create them with 3D-printer and LaserCutter

 ## 1_BioRad_OpenColumnHolder_SBS_LaserCutter